jbeaven/sap-api-docs/operator-4.md

     gvi_code type /blck/op4_int,
     gvs_msg  type /blck/op4_string.

-*** create variables for input and output as needed*   when the the result of the call is HTTP200 we expect type /BLCK/OP4_PANEL_ITEM_TT
+*** create variables for input and output as needed
-    data gr_http200 type /BLCK/OP4_PANEL_ITEM_TT.
+*   when the result of the call is HTTP200 we expect type /BLCK/OP4_PANEL_ITEM_TT data gr_http200 type /BLCK/OP4_PANEL_ITEM_TT.
-*   when the the result of the call is HTTP401 we expect type /BLCK/OP4_ERROR data gr_http401 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP401 we expect type /BLCK/OP4_ERROR data gr_http401 type /BLCK/OP4_ERROR.
-*   when the the result of the call is HTTP403 we expect type /BLCK/OP4_ERROR data gr_http403 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP403 we expect type /BLCK/OP4_ERROR data gr_http403 type /BLCK/OP4_ERROR.
-*   when the the result of the call is HTTP500 we expect type /BLCK/OP4_ERROR data gr_http500 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP500 we expect type /BLCK/OP4_ERROR data gr_http500 type /BLCK/OP4_ERROR.
-*   when the the result of the call is HTTP0 we expect type /BLCK/OP4_ERROR data gr_http0 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP0 we expect type /BLCK/OP4_ERROR data gr_http0 type /BLCK/OP4_ERROR.